Chapter 6: The Stranger

 Only silence met the sergeant’s brash tone as he and Simmons remained tense with weapons ready, while Grif continued to look bored.
 The two wolves glanced at each other before Lone nodded once and cleared his throat softly.
 "Uh, if you guys want…I can go take a look inside.
 Maybe they won’t shoot if they’re still there, since…you know.
 They already met us and stuff.
 And I guess decided we weren’t Red, or whatever."

-Sarge grunted, his expression wary as he looked over the taller lupine for a moment.
+Sarge grunted, his expression wary as he looked over the wolf for a moment.
 "Suppose you may have a point, son.
 But I’d rather send in Grif; you might still be useful to us, after all."

-The orange chupadore rolled his eyes, but was cut off by Mahihko before he could drawl a response.
-"Oh boy – guys, looks like a body over on this side," the slender wolf announced as he gestured toward a dark lump in the shadow of the concrete structure.
+Griff rolled his eyes, but was cut off by Mahihko before he could drawl a response.
+"Oh boy – guys, looks like a body over on this side," he announced as he gestured toward a dark lump in the shadow of the concrete structure.
 "Doesn’t look like…one of you, though."

 "Could be a booby trap!"
-Sarge called out immediately as he glared in the direction of the unmoving mass.
+Sarge called out immediately as he glared in the direction of the still body.
 "Grif, go check it out!
 Poke it with a regulation stick and see what happens."

-"You can regulation stick that right up your ass," the chubby soldier grumbled under his breath, even as he nervously approached the shape.
+"You can regulation stick that right up your ass," the soldier grumbled under his breath, even as he nervously approached the shape.
 Mahihko gamely moved closer as well, his well-concealed pistol materializing in one hand.
-Grif shot him a cagey look, but the smaller male’s eyes remained locked onto the limp form before them.
+Grif shot him a cagey look, but the lupine's eyes remained locked onto the limp form before them.